 Parliamentarian Duties/Position

-Attend all regular meetings including Executive Committee (monthly), International Board (quarterly), Chapter Chair (quarterly), summer board meeting and annual meeting at conference.
+Attend all regular meetings including Executive Committee (monthly), International Board (bi-monthly), Chapter Chair (quarterly), summer board meeting and annual meeting at conference.
 Also, any other meetings requested by the President or Executive Committee

 Provides parliamentary oversight of meetings to ensure efficient use of time and facilitates just, courteous and smooth meetings.